 An unhappy customer isn’t a repeat customer, so businesses have to align their internal processes to meet buyer demands as quickly as possible.
 And because consumers rarely buy directly from the manufacturer, the entire food and beverage supply chain requires complex internal logistics.

 This is the current reality.
-However, new trends point towards digital disruption finally resulting in the growth of the food and beverage industry e-commerce.
+However, latest trends for 2023 indicate that digital transformation is finally growing the food and beverage e-commerce industry.

 1. Regulatory constraints